Reviews and Research on New Developments and Advances in Dairy Science and Technology

 Dear Colleagues,

 Dairy science and technology is among the most dynamic fields of science.
-This Special Issue focuses on reviews covering all topics related to new developments and advances in dairy science and technology.
+This Special Issue focuses on reviews and research articles covering all topics related to new developments and advances in dairy science and technology.
 Topics of interest include the following: (1) basic milk science, (2) milk and dairy foods’ functionality and nutritional value, (3) dairy microbiology and biotechnology, (4) dairy foods’ processing and preservation, (5) dairy foods’ quality and consumer acceptability, (6) strategies to enhance milk and dairy industry sustainability (such as the use of alternative feed for milking animals, precision farming, and lowering the water and carbon footprint for dairy farming), (7) dairy-based ingredients and valorization, and (8) the use of artificial intelligence and big data in the dairy field.

 The aim of this Special Issue is to present to the dairy science community an overview of the recent developments in the field, offered by research groups involved in such advances and developments.
 Therefore, it aims to contribute to the expansion of worldwide knowledge in the field of dairy science and technology.
-This type of review is especially useful and relevant for advanced university courses and students who may find use in these open access documents, especially in information not fully covered in their reference materials.
+This type of review and research article is especially useful and relevant for advanced university courses and students who may find use in these open access documents, especially in information not fully covered in their reference materials.

 Prof. Dr. Esther Sendra